 Other Things to Note

 TD e-Series Funds are not A-CESG friendly: If you are eligible to receive the additional Canada Education Savings Grant (CESG), Canada Learning Bond and other provincial education savings incentives, please note that TD e-Series funds do not support them.
-For this additional grants, you will need to open a separate account such as a term Guaranteed Investment Certificates (GIC) to receive the funds.
+For these additional grants, you will need to open a separate account such as a term Guaranteed Investment Certificates (GIC) to receive the funds.

 Using the Bank of Montreal’s Education Savings Calculator, a child born in 2016 would potentially require $96,518 or more to obtain a 4-year degree from the University of Calgary (for example) by 2034.